Kobe Bryant Says Oscar Win Is ''Better Than Winning the Championship''

 The baller won for producing the Best Animated Short Film Dear Basketball and while he and his co-producer Glen Keane were in the Oscars press room following the win.
 The former hoopster just so happened to say what a huge deal being an Oscar winner meant to him.

-Bryant, who was almost at a loss for words, said, "This feels better than winning the championship."
+Bryant, who was almost at a loss for words, said, "This feels better than winning the championship, to be honest with you."

+He continued, "Growing up as a kid, I dreamed of winning championships and working really hard to make that dream come true, but then to have something like this seemingly come out of left field."

+The icon added that he told people he wanted to be a writer after he left the NBA and people dismissed him.

 Keane then joked to his producing partner, "Not only that, after you don't have to sit in a tub of ice now."